jbettencourt10/cs326-final-iota/docs/final.md

   - Github: `tmtrinh`

 ## User Interface:
 - `index.html`: This page is the landing page for the website.
-This page allows logged out users to see trending items for all mediums, which include books, movies, music, and TV shows.
+This page allows all site visitors to see trending items for all mediums, which include books, movies, music, and TV shows.
 - `list.html`: This is the primary page for logged in users.
 Here, a user can view, and update their list.
 It also includes a trending list of media similar to `index.html`.
 - `account.html`: This page is the account settings for a logged in user.
 It allows a user to change their password and full name.
 - `search.html`: This page is the page for search results and allows a user to add media entries to a user's list.